sepehrmn/sepehrmn/README.md

 </tbody>
 </table>

  My most important skill is picking up a new tech/language rapidly and learning fast.
+I think it will be more important than ever with how fast technology will be advancing.